 Roman knelt on the ground beside Leandros and gingerly touched the bandage.
 When he looked up, Leandros was fixedly staring at a point on the opposite wall, his cheeks faintly flushed.

 “You want me to…what?”
 Roman asked.
 “Take them out?”

 Leandros nodded.
 “Are you going to be alright with that?”

-Roman sighed and knelt on the ground beside Leandros.
-He really hated stitches.
+Roman sighed.
 “I’ll be fine.
 Can’t say I’ll be as steady as Isobel would’ve been.”

 “Steadiness is the last thing I’d expect from you, Roman.”

-Roman pursed his lips.
-He’d deserved that.
-Carefully, he unraveled the bandage around Leandros’ torso, trying to touch skin as little as possible.
-First sanitizing his hands with the solution provided in the small bag of medical supplies, he then sanitized tweezers and scissors, finally finishing by cleaning the area around Leandros’ wound.
+Carefully, Roman unraveled the bandage around Leandros’ torso, trying to touch skin as little as possible.
+First sanitizing his hands with the solution provided in the medical supply bag, he then sanitized the tweezers and scissors, feeling the weight of Leandros’ gaze on him the whole time.
+Finally, he finished by cleaning the area around Leandros’ wound.

 Roman studied the wound.
 It looked much better, ugly as the stitches were.
 “I know what I’m doing, even if I’d rather not be doing it.”

-Leandros sucked in a sharp breath once Roman set about removing the stitches.
-It was a slow process, Roman taking it one stitch at a time and trying not to think about what he was doing.
+Leandros sucked in a sharp breath once Roman set about to his task.
+It was a slow process, Roman taking it one stitch at a time and trying not think about just what he was doing.

 “Do I really want you distracted when you’re holding scissors near my skin?”